 - 4.1 All concerns will be treated in confidence and every effort will be made not to reveal your identity if you so wish.
-At the appropriate time, however, anyone making a disclosure under this policy may need to provide evidence as a witness, and in these cases, it may not always be possible for you to remain anonymous. - 4.2 The school expects all organisations that deal with us and who have serious concerns about any aspect of the school's work to come forward and voice those concerns.
-It is recognised that most cases will have to proceed on a confidential basis. - 4.3 It may be possible to establish the truth about allegations from another independent source and the school will seek to do this where possible.
+It must be appreciated that the investigation process may reveal the source of the information and you may need to come forward as a witness and provide a statement as part of the evidence. - 4.2 It may be possible to establish the truth about allegations from another independent source and the school will seek to do this where possible. - 4.3 The school expects all organisations that deal with us and who have serious concerns about any aspect of the school's work to come forward and voice those concerns.
+It is recognised that most cases will have to proceed on a confidential basis.